lykia-rs/lykiadb/README.md

 </p>

-Lykia is a toy document database basically written for educational purposes.
-It is planned to be a modest mixture of popular kids in town (e.g. SurrealDB).
+Lykia is a toy multi-model database basically written for educational purposes.

 ## Overview
 - Written in Rust